Locate a grave MUSEUM OF THE FALLEN

 Mongol EmpireYeke Mongol Ulus

-Overreach · Assimilation The largest contiguous empire that has ever existed.
+Overreach · Assimilation The largest contiguous empire that has ever existed, built by Genghis Khan from 1206.
 It grew faster than it could be governed, and that is what killed it.

 1368 CE b.
 1206 CE · 162 years